The Extraordinary Life of Charlie Munger

 Munger, on the other hand, was always more inclined towards quality over quantity.
 He believed in investing in outstanding businesses with strong moats and holding them for the long term.
 Munger saw that companies that were able to deploy capital at high rates of return over an extended period could far exceed the returns obtained from the traditional cigar-butt approach.

 When Munger and Buffett started collaborating closely, Munger shared these insights with Buffett.
-He encouraged him to consider not just the price, but the quality and potential for compounding when making investment decisions.
+He encouraged him to consider not just the price, but also the quality and potential for compounding when making investment decisions.
 This led to a notable evolution in Buffett's investment philosophy.
 He began to appreciate the importance of both the quality and the growth prospects of a business, rather than focusing solely on its price.
 Buffett himself has admitted several times that this change in his thinking was largely due to Munger's influence.

 This transition can be seen in the type of investments Berkshire Hathaway began to make.
 Buffett started investing in companies like Coca-Cola, American Express, and See's Candies – businesses with strong brands and durable competitive advantages that could compound capital for decades.